bean1310/snakeGame/README.md

 cmake ..
 make
 ```

-After, you can play snakeGame !!

 ## How to play

 ### Basis of game
-You type ```./snakegame``` then, start game.
+You can start game with  ```./snakegame``` command.
 You manipulate snake with UP, UNDER, LEFT, RIGHT or W, S, A, D keys.
 If you put 'q' key, game is paused.
 Select key is RIGHT and 'd' keys in this game.

 ### Kinds of food
-There are 3 foods.
+In this game, 3 foods are available.
-* n : If snake eat this food, increased lengh of snake by one block.
+* n : increase length of snake by one block.
-* m : If snake eat this food, twohold lengh of snake.
+* m : increase twohold length of snake.
-* d : If snake eat this food, halve lengh of snake.
+* d : decrease halve length of snake.

 ## Branches
-I develop this game on develop branch
+I'm  developping  this game on develop branch.
-If new feature is stable, I marge master branch
+If new feature is stable, I'm going to  marge develop into  master.

 ## Environment